 How do I order shave ice?

 First, you'll need to pick your flavors—typically two or three are included.
-The menu will usually also list some recommended combos if you need some inspiration.
+The menu will usually also list some recommended combos if you need inspiration.

 You can also add a filling, typically either a scoop of ice cream or azuki bean paste.
-My ideal shave ice order includes a macadamia or coconut ice cream filling; strawberry, pineapple, lilikoi, and/or passion orange syrup; and maybe some mochi on top.

-But there isn't a perfect or right way to order—my favorite thing about shave ice is how much you can customize it to your tastes.
+My favorite thing about shave ice is how much you can customize it to your tastes.
 Order something familiar or try something new, and enjoy your creation!

 More posts about Hawaii